 What Limits College Success?
 A Review and Further Analysis of Holzer and Baum's Making College Work

-Holzer and Baum’s recent book, Making College Work: Pathways to Success for Disadvantaged Students, provides an excellent up-to-date review of higher education.
-My review first summarizes its key themes: (1) who gains from college and why, (2) mismatch and the need for more structure, (3) problems with remediation, (4) financial barriers, and (5) the promise of comprehensive support.
-I then critique the book’s proposed solutions using some of my own qualitative and quantitative data.
+AbstractHarry J. Holzer and Sandy Baum's recent book, Making College Work: Pathways to Success for Disadvantaged Students, provides an excellent up-to-date review of higher education.
+My review first summarizes its key themes: (i) who gains from college and why, (ii) mismatch and the need for more structure, (iii) problems with remediation, (iv) financial barriers, and (v) the promise of comprehensive support.
+I then critique the book's proposed solutions using some of my own qualitative and quantitative data.
 Some recommendations are worth considering, while others are too expensive or unlikely to make a meaningful difference without addressing the underlying lack of preparedness and motivation of college students.
 I argue that making mandatory some existing services, such as application assistance and advice, proactive tutoring and advising, and greater career transition support, has the most immediate potential.